andris9/hoodiecrow/README.md

   * **SALS-IR**
   * **STARTTLS**
   * **UNSELECT**
-  * **XTOYBIRD** to programmatically control toybird through the IMAP protocol.
+  * **XTOYBIRD** to programmatically control Hoodiecrow through the IMAP protocol.
 Does not require login.

 Planned but not yet implemented